 For projects with anticipated public involvement activities and EJ analysis considerations, ADOT EP follows the guidelines outlined in the ADOT Public Involvement Plan to ensure early, frequent, and meaningful public involvement with low income and minority populations.
-ADOT EP has identified the following "core team members" for determining the public involvement needs for NEPA as part of project specific public involvement plans: ADOT Communications, ADOT Multimodal Planning Division, ADOT Project Management, ADOT Civil Rights Office, appropriate ADOT Districts, Tribes and project-specific stakeholders (metropolitan planning organizations, councils of government, local governments, and other federal, state, or local agencies and organizations), and professional consultants.
 Early coordination as part of project scoping and/or kickoff meetings to discuss the approach to public involvement and EJ analysis should occur to inform timely decision making and confirm the approach for public involvement methods, schedules, and various milestones of the project.